noahehall/theBookOfNoah/linux/docker/docker_new.md

     - a container specifically for providing limited  interactive access to other containers
   - polymorphic tool
     - a tool you can interact with in a consistent way bu tmay have several implementations that do different things
+  - CIDR
+    - classless inter-domain routing
+    - provides a way to specify an IP address and its routing prefix

 # best practices